galaxyproject/training-material/topics/variant-analysis/tutorials/non-dip/tutorial.md

 ## Removing duplicates

 Preparation of sequencing libraries (at least at the time of writing) for technologies such as Illumina (used in this example) involves PCR amplification.
 It is required to generate sufficient number of sequencing templates so that a reliable detection can be performed by base callers.
-Yet PCR has its own biases, which are especially profound in cases of multi-template PCR used for construction of sequencing libraries (Kanagawa et al. [2003](https://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&dopt=Abstract&list_uids=16233530)).
+Yet PCR has its own biases, which are especially profound in cases of multi-template PCR used for construction of sequencing libraries ({% cite Kanagawa2003 %}).

 Duplicates can be identified based on their outer alignment coordinates or using sequence-based clustering.
 One of the common ways for identification of duplicate reads is the `MarkDuplicates` utility from [Picard](https://broadinstitute.github.io/picard/command-line-overview.html) package.
 It is designed to identify both PCR and optical duplicates (the following is an excerpt from Picard documentation):